rsm-gh/phantom-player/usr/share/doc/phantom-player/DevNotes.md

 ### Bugs:
 + When searching in the playlist liststore, empty the videos if no playlist is selected.
 + Problems saving the Path settings?
++ When selecting multiple videos to re-order with drag-and-drop, only the fist one is moved.

 ### Features to add:
 + Create the "delete video" option (instead of clean)
 + Create a dialog to rename videos.
 + Create a dialog to find videos?
++ Add a 'still there?' dialog, based on time? episodes nb? activity? time of the day?

 ## MediaPlayerWidget